If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking the Bay of Kotor, or Boka Bay.

 After you’ve visited Rakija Man, head back to the chapel and continue your journey because you’re nearly there!

-From the church, bear right and follow the path.
+From the chapel, bear right and follow the path.
 There will be a wall on your left and the grassy plains of the mountain will be on your right (there are some arrows painted on the trees to help you out!).

 Continue on this path for a couple of minutes and you will come to a window that you can climb through (I PROMISE this is not as difficult or as sketchy as it seems and if I can do it then so can you!).

 Why Take the Unofficial Route to Kotor Fortress?

-First, it’s free!
 Now, although I am a backpacker and I travel on a budget, I never encourage people to simply take take take when they travel.
 I believe in helping the local economy, and the economy in Kotor is really driven by tourism.

-Unfortunately, many locals just cannot afford to live in Kotor anymore, which is heartbreaking, and although it isn’t exactly the residents of Kotor that are climbing to the fortress, I still believe that we should take a stand against such unreasonable price increases, because otherwise this will just continue.
+Unfortunately, many locals just cannot afford to live in Kotor anymore, which is just one of the heartbreaking effects of overtourism, and although it isn’t exactly the residents of Kotor that are climbing to the fortress, I still believe that we should take a stand against such unreasonable price increases, because otherwise this will just continue.